Defining Technological Development in the Context of AI

 Plenty of general reference images for the given AI to learn from.

-All of these points sum up an obstacle that is yet to be overcome: the optimisation of artificial intelligence requires countless data.
+All of these points sum up an obstacle that is yet to be overcome in AI: the optimisation of artificial intelligence requires countless data.
 After all, it is a misunderstanding that an increase in data is necessarily key to automation—in fact, managing data is human labour-intensive.
 As Harvard University puts it: “The future of AI will be about less data, not more”.